awlondon/primarydesignco-blog/_posts/2026-02-06-real-time-html-js-css-llm-interface.md

 Across major platforms—ChatGPT, Gemini, Claude, and Grok—the same pattern appears.
 Models generate structured artifacts, but the surrounding UI treats them as prose.
 Even when code blocks or previews exist, they are typically non-interactive, stateless, or visually secondary to the text stream.

 The result is a persistent mismatch between capability and experience.
 Users ask for systems, tools, or interfaces; the model responds with the raw materials; the platform discards their operational form.
-What remains is an explanation of a thing that could have existed, rather than the thing itself.
+What remains is an explanation of a thing that could have existed, not the thing itself.

 This matters because interaction quality is not determined by output accuracy alone.
 It is shaped by feedback, manipulability, and inspection.
 A response that can be *touched*—clicked, adjusted, rerun—conveys understanding in a way a paragraph never can.